 Cardiac disordersBecause of their pharmacological action, cholinomimetics may have vagotonic effects on heart rate (e.g. bradycardia).
 The potential for this action may be particularly important to patients with 'sick sinus syndrome' or other supraventricular cardiac conduction disturbances or in those who use medicinal products that significantly reduce heart rate concomitantly, such as digoxin and beta blockers or for patients with an uncorrected electrolyte disturbance (e.g. hyperkalaemia, hypokalaemia).
 Caution should therefore be exercised when administering galantamine to patients with cardiovascular diseases, e.g. immediate post-myocardial infarction period, new-onset atrial fibrillation, second degree heart block or greater, unstable angina pectoris, or congestive heart failure, especially NYHA group III IV.In a pooled analysis of placebo-controlled studies in patients with Alzheimer's dementia treated with galantamine an increased incidence of certain cardiovascular adverse events were observed (see section 4.8).

-Nervous system disordersAlthough cholinomimetics are believed to have some potential to cause seizures, seizure activity may also be a manifestation of Alzheimer's disease.
+Nervous system disordersSeizures have been reported with galantamine (see section 4.8).
+Seizure activity may also be a manifestation of Alzheimer's disease.
 In rare cases an increase in cholinergic tone may worsen Parkinsonian symptoms.
 In a pooled analysis of placebo-controlled studies in patients with Alzheimer's dementia treated with galantamine cerebrovascular events were uncommonly observed (see section 4.8).
 This should be considered when administering galantamine to patients with cerebrovascular disease.

 Respiratory, thoracic and mediastinal disordersCholinomimetics should be prescribed with care for patients with a history of severe asthma or obstructive pulmonary disease or active pulmonary infections (e.g. pneumonia).